 What’s New in the NT

 In 2020, Uluru-Kata Tjuta National Park was named as one of Lonely Planet’s top three places to see in the world, alongside Petra and the Galapagos Islands.
-Uluru was praised for its attention to sustainability and ability to connect visitors with Indigenous culture – check this link to know more!
+Uluru was praised for its attention to sustainability and ability to connect visitors with Aboriginal culture – check this link to know more!

-Learning about Indigenous culture will also be easier this year thanks to the new GPS-triggered audioguide available for rent at Uluru Segway Tours.
+Learning about Aboriginal culture will also be easier this year thanks to the new GPS-triggered audioguide available for rent at Uluru Segway Tours.
 It includes over 100 stories and facts about Uluru, allowing you to learn as you explore at your own pace.

 Red Centre Top Travel Tip